 You will do research on a specified theory/theorist and present to the class.
 The presentations will include specific content, practical applications, suggestions for teachers, technology applications.
-You will each upload your presentation to blackboard.
+Presentation should be a minimum 25 to 30 minutes.
+One group member will each upload your presentation to blackboard.
+See rubric in blackboard for specific requirements.